dotnet/arcade/Documentation/Darc.md

 ## remove

-Removes a dependency from `version.details.xml` matching a versioned item name.
-(Do we want to make this match other things than just name. i.e remove all dependencies from dotnet/coreclr or all versions 1.2.3?
-If this is the case I'll add `<inputs>`)
+Removes a dependency from `version.details.xml` matching a versioned item name and an optional version.
+If only the name is given all matching dependencies are removed.
+If version is also provided only the name+version matched dependencies are deleted.

 ### Usage